Worried About the Stock Market?

 Does your investment portfolio match your risk tolerance?

-We use software at our firm that measures the volatility of our portfolios and also assigns each client a risk score based on their answers to a risk tolerance questionnaire.
+We know that the market will bounce back.
+The question is whether each investor will be able to stay the course to benefit from the recovery.
+To this end, we use software that measures the volatility of our portfolios and assigns each client a risk score based on a risk tolerance questionnaire.
 This enables us to recommend an appropriate portfolio for each client.
 You can see in the screenshot below that a moderately conservative portfolio (risk score of 45) has a 95% probability of returning in the range of (-8.2% to +16.3%) in any 6-month period.

 However, this is not the maximum upside or downside an investor in such a portfolio can expect.
 That range is just for a 6-month period.
 The screenshot below shows how this portfolio would have performed in some “stressful” market environments.
 In 2008, for example, a portfolio with these types of risk characteristics would have declined approximately 23.4%.
 You can also see in the screenshot below that the S&P 500 (risk score of 78) would have been down 38% during the same timeframe (2008).